zcappai/PHAS0056/PHAS0056/src/README.md

-# Completed Work For PHAS0056: Scientific Computing Using Object-Oriented Languages
+# Completed Work for PHAS0056: Scientific Computing Using Object-Oriented Languages

 The work contained within this folder was completed during my final year of BSc Physics at UCL.